 The purpose of item fit analysis is to evaluate how well the question items fit the model.
 The ability of a query item to collect measurements regularly or not is explained by the suitability of the item.
 If it is found that the question item is inappropriate, this indicates that students may have a wrong perception about it.
 Teachers can utilize this information to improve their teaching and prevent misunderstandings when they teach the material again.
 Parameters used to determine the degree of suitability of an item.
 Outfit mean-square value, outfit z-standard, and point gauge correlation value.
-It can be determined that the question item is of poor quality and must be changed or replaced if the three requirements of the question item are not met.
-The following standards can be applied to determine whether a non-matching question item is appropriate: Acceptable MNSQ clothing value: 0.5<m/> MNSQ<1.5.
-Acceptable values for clothing ZSTD are -2.0<m/> ZSTD</m> Acceptable 4.
-Wheasure Corr<0.85.
+It can be determined that the question item is of poor quality and must be changed or replaced if the three requirements of the question item is appropriate: Acceptable MNSQ clothing value: 0.5<MNSQ<1.5.
+Acceptable values for clothing ZSTD are -2.0<ZSTD<+2.0 and 0.4<Pt Measure Corr<0.85.
 If one of the question items is found where the MNSQ and Pt Measure Corr values do not meet the criteria but the ZSTD value meets the criteria, then the item is still considered fit, meaning the item is still maintained.
 In this test question, the discrepancies are presented in Table 4.